SHARE

 What to know about getting an Italian work permit in 2023

-Construction and shipbuilding are two of the industries Italy is allocating work permits for amid a shortage of staff in these sectors.
+Construction is one of the industries Italy is allocating work permits for in 2023 amid a shortage of workers.
 (Photo by LOIC VENANCE / AFP)

 Each year, the Italian government sets out exactly how many work permits it will grant to non-EU citizens. and for which industries.